How To Start Keeping A Prayer Journal

 Write down exactly what you are thinking.
 Don’t worry about following a certain order or style.
 When I write a love letter to my husband, I just write what is on my heart.
 I don’t perfect it.
 I don’t erase and rewrite.
 And that’s what God would love to hear from you.
 Everything on your heart.

 There are probably some people who disagree with this advice and immediately, they will recommend to follow the Lord’s Prayer or follow an order of praise first, etc. I’m not against having an order or praising God first before you do anything else, and I love following a pattern.
 But if having an order causes you to clam up and stare at the page, then forget the pattern.
 Write your heart.
 If you find yourself running out of time, continue your letter the next day.
 No rules, just prayers.
+This is everyday life; I find myself asking for guidance every day, first thing.

 5. Set a number of journal entries as your goal and when you reach that number, read all that you have written.